 "The new Americans who grew up in the 1960s and the years since did not like the old America" (Buchanan 6).
 This is Marty, this is HAL.
 They are children to the new America.
 According to Buchanan, "they thought it a bigoted, reactionary, repressive, stodgy country" (6).
 For HAL the new America could only exist if it were cleansed with the elimination of the ship's crew.
 For Marty, he is post enlightenment and thus does not know how to change the America of the past at first.
 In fact, he messes up the future before he 'fixes it'.

 Many times throughout the 2001: A Space Odyssey I felt different characters were subjected to outsiderism due to their ethnic differences, even though they may have been of the same race (HAL having a white man's voice).
 It was the difference between man and machine that made the outsiderism between characters this way.
 HAL is subjected to being an outsider when Frank and Dave talk about disconnecting Hal in the pod because he is having human-like emotions and predicting things that are not true just to get rid of Frank and Dave because he feels their actions are a threat to the mission.
-But his logic is flawed, without Frank, Dave, and the rest of the crew there is no mission.
-In Back to the Future (1985), Marty is the alien outsider who tries to fit in.
-There are multiple times in the movie where Marty is clearly not like anyone else.

 There is also a sense that Frank and Dave do not matter in the master plan of things because of their names, Frank and Dave are very common names for the 1960s; this film was released in 1968.
 There names mean "a free man" and "beloved" respectively, ironically Frank is not "a free man", he is under the perimeters of HAL who controls the whole ship just as a mother would control her household.
 He is not free until he kills / disconnects HAL in a small Oedipus Complex that Frank becomes "a free man", because HAL is a male voice but acts like a controlling mother it is not a complete oedipus complex.
 In someways HAL is the mother figure watching over the crew, it is not until HAL shows human-like emotions does this mother figure turn into a self-preserving body.
 He is also like a father figure because he seems to "know what's best" in certain situations such as the part that malfunctions even though he is wrong, he is not willing to listen to Frank and Dave.
 Notice I said human-like emotions because HAL is not capable of being human; he has no free will, he does not show the human emotion called love, and his actions show little concern for life.